brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ### Artificer

 Artificers are half-casters that try to capture the versatility of Wizards, and they do a pretty great job of it—they can cover a lot of roles, and their subclasses have very different abilities, allowing them even more versatility.
 The Alchemist subclass in particular can probably be a full support character if they have a little help with healing from another party member.
-What was surprising to me when putting together the charts above was that the Artificers actually have the highest number of buffing spells, outpacing Wizards and Clerics (tied for the second-highest).
+What was surprising to me when putting together the charts above was that the Artificers have the highest number of buffing spells, outpacing Wizards and Clerics (tied for the second-highest).
 Though they get their spells later than full-casters, they still have a lot of options to help the party out.

 Healing ability: 2 (3 for Alchemist)